swiftpp/swiftpp/docs/CompilerPerformance.md

      ```

   2. Run the file under the `utils/scale-test` script.
 You will at least need to
-     pass a `--ppswiftc-binary` and `.gyb` template filename; by default, it will
+     pass a `--swiftppc-binary` and `.gyb` template filename; by default, it will
      test on values of `N` ranging from `10` to `100` in steps of `10`, and fit
      scaling curves to _all_ counters that it measures, printing any that scale
      worse than `O(n^1.2)`.
 For example, the following will give an initial
      survey of the script above:
      ```
-     $ utils/scale-test --ppswiftc-binary=/.../usr/bin/ppswiftc test.swift.gyb
+     $ utils/scale-test --swiftppc-binary=/.../usr/bin/swiftppc test.swift.gyb
      O(n^0.0) : BasicCalleeAnalysis.computeMethodCallees
      O(n^0.0) : Clang module importer.NumTotalImportedEntities
      O(n^0.0) : Constraint solver largest system.LargestNumDisjunctionTerms